If you want to spice up your bland floors, epoxy flooring is the way to go.

 Epoxy Floor Paint

-Formulations without epoxy are far less durable, especially if it is used in a high traffic area.
+Formulations without epoxy are far less durable, mainly if used in a high-traffic area.

 The latex acrylic in epoxy floor paint makes it available in various colors.